-According to Environmental Protection Agency (EPA), an average person spends about 90% of their life indoors.
-That is equivalent to about 72 years of our life (with an average 80-year lifespan).
-And yet scientific evidence has shown that indoor air is a lot more polluted than outdoor air even in industrial and busy cities that don't have great outdoor air quality, which can pose variety of risks to our health and quality of life.
-Studies and researches have provided insights into practices and methods that can directly or indirectly address some of these issues like airborne pollutants that cause harm to our health and have negative environmental effects and greenhouse gas that has high GWP (Global Warming Potential) and Ozone Depletion.
+Studies and research have provided insights into practices and methods that can directly or indirectly address some of these issues like airborne pollutants that cause harm to our health and have negative environmental effects and greenhouse gas that has high GWP (Global Warming Potential) and Ozone Depletion.

-One of the easiest and less expensive ways of improving human health while reducing indoor energy consumption is to enforce stronger connecting with nature by spending more time outdoors.
-A study by the University of Michigan researched the link between interacting with nature and being outdoor with cognitive skills.
-The study found that being outside or just even looking at pictures of nature for an hour improved both short-term memory and attention span by 20%.
-The study emphasized the need for connection to natural scenes when being outdoor rather than walking down the city streets with buildings, cars and less "exploration" opportunities.
+One of the easiest and least expensive ways of improving human health while reducing indoor energy consumption is to enforce a stronger connection with nature by spending more time outdoors.
+A study by the University of Michigan researched the link between interacting with nature and being outdoors with cognitive skills.
+The study found that being outside or just looking at pictures of nature for an hour improved both short-term memory and attention span by 20%.
+The study emphasized the need for connection to natural scenes outdoors rather than walking down the city streets with buildings, cars and less “exploration” opportunities.

 A business can improve the productivity of its employees and cognitive skills like focus and attention span by creating parks and outdoor rest areas for employees to enjoy during lunch breaks or by providing covered outdoor offices and conference rooms for meetings and work outdoors.
 Amazon, Google, Microsoft and many other big companies have incorporated some form of outdoor spaces for their employees from rooftop lounges with comfortable and appropriate business and computer/internet connection arrangements to natural plants and gardens inside the office buildings.